Azure-Samples/enterprise-data-sharing/3-data-sharing-exploration/README.md

 }
  ```

-To run the Data Catalog module confirm that:
+To run the Data Security module confirm that:

 - The data security file must be updated by the user (we need at least 2
   versions of the secret in KeyVault).
 That means the user can extend or change
   the current security groups to their own use case.